-- 1. Click the Inventory () tile on the Instant On web application home page or click the Site Health banner and then click on Show inventory. - 2.
+- 1. Tap the Inventory () tile on the Instant On mobile app home page or click the Site Health banner and then click on Show inventory. - 2.
 The Inventory page lists the APs and switches added in the network and their operational status.
-Click an AP or switch to view the details of the device.
+Tap on an AP or switch to view the details of the device.